tcoxon/metazelda/README.md

 * Pass -space=spacemaps/skull.png to generate a grid dungeon in a specific shape.
 * Pass -switches to generate dungeons with switch puzzles.
 This will turn off linearity optimization.
+* Pass -no-goal to tell the generator not to make a goal room.

 Reading the graph: